aletheiacooper/data_science_take_home/README.md

 ### Steps to set up

-* Install a version of python 3, using 3.7 or higher for guaranteed compatibility
+* If you don't have already have it, install a version of python 3, using 3.7 or higher for guaranteed compatibility

 If you need help with this please feel free to email me, `aletheiacooper@gmail.com`.
 I have experience doing this with a variety of systems.